Tftprodigy/odin-recipes/README.md

 # odin-recipes
-This is a simple project to dmostrate a recipe website with just html
+This is a simple project to demostrate a recipe website with just html